ExtendRealityLtd/VRTK/README.md

 conjunction with the Height Adjust Teleporter shows how it is possible to traverse different height objects using the curved pointer without needing to see the top of the object.

+Another example can be viewed in the scene `Examples/012_Controller_PointerWithAreaCollision` that shows how a Bezier Pointer with the Play Area Cursor and Collision Detection enabled can be used to traverse a game area but not allow teleporting into areas where the walls or other objects would fall into the play area space enabling the player to enter walls.

 The bezier curve generation code is in another script located at `SteamVR_Unity_Toolkit/Scripts/Helper/CurveGenerator.cs` and was